 - Referral: Referral traffic comprises the visitors who land on the test page through referral websites, and in this case, document.referrer has a value.

 - Social traffic: It comprises the visitors who come from social media platforms like Facebook, Quora, Reddit, Imgur, Disqus, 9gag, Tumblr, Google Plus, Stumbleupon, Twitter, Linkedin, Technorati, Digg, Hootsuite, Myspace, Tinyurl, Youtube, Flickr, Pinterest, and so on.

 - Mobile, Desktop, Tablet: They are classified based on their UA (User Agent) strings.

 - New vs. Returning Visitor: A new visitor is one who visits your website for the very first time.
 This means if it is the visitor’s first session on your website, he/she is considered a new visitor.
 If the same visitor visits your website from the same browser in another session, he/she is considered a returning visitor.

 NOTE: In VWO, a new session is created on browser restart after 30 minutes of inactivity or continuous activity of no more than 24 hours.
 Post this; a visitor is considered a returning visitor.

 - Non-paid search traffic: This refers to the organic traffic from a search medium but does not contain utm_medium query parameters such as cpc, ppc, cpa, cpm, cpv, and cpp.

-- Paid Traffic Search: This type contains utm_medium query parameter such as cpc, ppc, cpa, cpm, cpv, cpp
+- Paid Traffic Search: This type contains utm_medium query parameters such as cpc, ppc, cpa, cpm, cpv, cpp

-- Search traffic: This refers to the traffic by checking the referrer for search engines.
+- Search traffic: This refers to the organic traffic by checking the referrer for search engines.

 - Email Traffic: This type contains utm_medium=email as the query parameter.